uaf-math/calc1/week1.md

 I strongly encourage you to use Zoom on a computer, if possible--it is much easier to raise your Zoom hand and interact with things than on a smartphone or tablet.
 But of course, you certainly can use a phone or tablet if necessary!

+- Set a clear headshot photo of yourself in your Zoom profile, so that I can see what you look like.
+[Instructions to set a photo](https://support.zoom.us/hc/en-us/articles/201363203-Customizing-your-profile).
+	- Ideally, your photo would look like you had your camera on.
+	- Please no pictures of your dog, or a beautiful landscape, or things like that.
+- When you log into Zoom, please make sure that you are showing your full name (what you like to be called for the first name, and then your last name).

 ### Sort out how to print and scan your work to upload

 There will be a lot of uploading of work you do on paper into Gradescope.
 You will need to sort out a mechanism to do this.
 Specifically